14 Ways to Work Out With Arthritis

 Do It Safely: Wear comfortable footwear with support.
 If your range of motion is limited, ask the instructor for modified moves.

 Cautions: Although tai chi is suitable for almost everyone, doing the moves while standing might not be best for people with severe arthritis or balance issues.
+Tai chi can be done while seated and other modifications can be applied to any practice.

 Stay in the Know.
 Live in the Yes.